-In the era of content explosion, when users visit websites, they often hope to quickly find the content they are interested in.Whether browsing the vast amount of products on e-commerce platforms or searching for housing that meets one's preferences on real estate websites, a powerful and user-friendly filter and search interface is the key to enhancing user experience.
+In today's era of content explosion, when users visit websites, they often hope to quickly find the content they are interested in.Whether it is browsing the vast amount of products on e-commerce platforms or finding housing on websites that meet your preferences, a powerful and easy-to-use filtering and search interface is crucial for enhancing user experience.

-AnQiCMS (AnQiCMS) knows this well and provides a powerfularchiveFiltersThis tag can help you easily build complex product or real estate filtering interfaces, making your website content more discoverable and interactive, without writing complex backend logic.
+AnQiCMS (AnQiCMS) knows this and provides strongarchiveFiltersThe tag can help you easily build complex product or real estate filtering interfaces, making your website content more discoverable and interactive without the need to write complex backend logic.

-Understand the core elements of the filtering interface
+Understand the core elements of the filter interface

-To build an efficient filtering interface, we need several core components to work together:
+To build an efficient filter interface, we need several core components to work together:

-These three work together to form a powerful mechanism that allows for dynamic filtering without any additional development.
+These three work closely together to form a powerful mechanism that can achieve dynamic filtering without additional development.

 Practice: Build the filtering interface step by step.

-Now, let's go step by step to see how to build a property filtering interface in Anqi CMS.
+Now, let's go step by step to see how to build a real estate filter interface in Anqi CMS.

-Step 1: Preparation - Define the content model and filtering fields
+First step: Preparation - define the content model and filter fields.

-Firstly, you need to define or edit your content model in the Anqi CMS backend.Assume we have a content model named "Real Estate
+First, you need to define or edit your content model on the AnQi CMS backend.Assuming we have a content model named "Real Estate".
+Go to "Content Management" -> "Content Models", click on the "Real Estate" model to edit, and then add some custom fields, such as:

 - Default Value: Residence, Shop, Apartment, Villa (one option per line)